RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - CONDITIONS def
     - Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR (NSW) 632
       - TEST OF ESSENTIALITY
-        - ‘'The test of essentiality is whether it appears from the general nature of the contract considered as a whole, or from some particular term or terms, that the promise is of such importance to the promisee that he would not have entered into the contract unless he had been assured of a strict ... performance of the promise ... and that this ought to have been apparent to the promisor.'
+        - ''The test of essentiality is whether it appears from the general nature of the contract considered as a whole, or from some particular term or terms, that the promise is of such importance to the promisee that he would not have entered into the contract unless he had been assured of a strict ... performance of the promise ... and that this ought to have been apparent to the promisor.'
 641-2
       - Conditions definition
     - Associated Newspapers Ltd v Bancks (1951) 83 CLR 322
-      - ‘The test was succinctly stated by Jordan CJ in Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR’
+      - 'The test was succinctly stated by Jordan CJ in Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR'
   - DETERMINING INTENTION
     - Whether the parties intended a term to be a condition requires an objective assessment of their intentions.
     - Question of construction.
   - EXPRESS INTENTION
     - Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR (NSW) 632
       - Condition definition:
-        - ‘In some cases it is expressly provided that a particular promise is essential to the contract, for example, by a stipulation that it is the basis or of the essence of the contract (Bettini v Gye (1876) 1 QBD 183 at 187) ... ’ 642 (Jordan CJ)
+        - 'In some cases it is expressly provided that a particular promise is essential to the contract, for example, by a stipulation that it is the basis or of the essence of the contract (Bettini v Gye (1876) 1 QBD 183 at 187) ... ' 642 (Jordan CJ)
     - Wickman Machine Tool Sales Ltd v L Schuler AG [1974] AC 235
   - IMPLIED INTENTION
     - Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR (NSW) 632
-      - ‘... but in the absence of express provision the question is one of construction for the court, when once the terms of contract have been ascertained: Bentsen v Taylor Sons & Co (No 2) [1893] 2 QB 274
+      - '... but in the absence of express provision the question is one of construction for the court, when once the terms of contract have been ascertained: Bentsen v Taylor Sons & Co (No 2) [1893] 2 QB 274
     - DTR Nominees Pty Ltd v Mona Homes Pty Ltd (1978) 138 CLR 423
     - Koompahtoo Local Aboriginal Land Council v Sanpine Pty Ltd (2007) 233 CLR 115
     - Construing the contract to classify a term requires consideration of:
       - Language.
-      - Term’s function in the contract as a whole.
+      - Term's function in the contract as a whole.
       - Nature of the contract.
       - Objective of the contract.
       - Objective surrounding circumstances known to the parties at contract formation.